A little about Capital Power

 Capital Power’s head office is located within the traditional and contemporary home of many Indigenous peoples of the Treaty 6 region and Métis Nation of Alberta Region 4.
 We acknowledge the diverse Indigenous communities that are located in these areas and whose presence continues to enrich the community.
-Capital Power proudly works with Indigenous communities in Canada and the United States.
-We work to create opportunities for open, honest, and transparent engagement with the goal of achieving long-lasting and mutually beneficial relationships.
+Capital Power proudly works with indigenous communities in Canada and the United States.
+We work to create opportunities for open, honest, and transparent relationships with the goal of achieving long-lasting and beneficial relationships.

-Are you interested in playing a key role in Indigenous and community engagement to build strong, meaningful relationships and support building a net carbon-neutral energy system (renewables and natural gas with Carbon, Capture and Sequestration)?
+Are you interested in playing a key role in Indigenous and community engagement to build strong, meaningful relationships and support building a net zero energy system (renewables and natural gas with Carbon, Capture and Sequestration)?!
 Capital Power is looking for an individual who is passionate about Indigenous reconciliation and engagement, is engaged in being a caring people and community leader and wants to play a meaningful role in the decarbonization of industry and energy.
-You will build, maintain, and cultivate relationships with influential leadership initially within Treaty 6 and Treaty 7 First Nations and Metis communities and develop and implement engagement plans.
+You will help Capital Power to build, maintain, and cultivate authentic relationships with the community including with elders, influential leadership and community members and youth, initially within Treaty 6 and Treaty 7 First Nations and Metis communities and develop and implement engagement plans.
 You will lead the stakeholder engagement team and oversee other stakeholder engagement projects across North America.
 Apply today!

 You will contribute to our team by

-Leading the stakeholder engagement team to implement our Indigenous Relations strategy and work towards our Progressive Aboriginal Relations (PAR) certification and oversee stakeholder engagement across the company.
+Leading the stakeholder engagement team to implement our Indigenous Relations strategy, work towards our Progressive Aboriginal Relations (PAR) certification and oversee stakeholder engagement across the company.

-Developing and owning relationships with leaders and work with partners within and outside our department (i.e., Commercial Management & Carbon Technology, Supply Chain, Origination, People Services) to draft innovative engagement strategies to develop and grow Indigenous community relationships that are authentic, trust based, mutually beneficial and focused on each communities’ interests and priorities.
+Supporting, developing, and growing relationships with leaders and community members and working with partners within and outside our department (i.e., Commercial Management & Carbon Technology, Supply Chain, Origination, People Services) to draft innovative engagement strategies to develop and grow Indigenous community relationships that are authentic, trust based, purposeful and focused on each communities’ interests and priorities.

 Collaborating with local Indigenous communities in the Genesee area and our new Alberta renewable sites to help develop an engagement strategy with their consultation’s offices and their leadership to support the partnership(s).